 James Millikin Scholars

 Millikin's strongest juniors are invited to join the next phase of the Honors Program to become James Millikin Scholars.
-All Presidential Scholars automatically become part of this group.
+All Presidential and Provost Scholars automatically become part of this group.

 Today, the Honors Program comprises approximately 140 Freshman and Sophomore Honors Scholars and nearly 50 James Millikin Scholars at the junior and senior levels.